MaksPikul/SE_Project/README.md

+# Using the App

+## Step 1: Logging-in / Signing-up

+When you open the app for the first time, you'll be directed to the Welcome Screen where you are offered the choice of either logging-in or signing-up.
+Choose Sign-up and enter your details into the corresponding fields and select "Sign-Up".
+From here you'll be renavigated to the Home Screen and will remain logged in until your session needs renewing, or you choose to logout.

+Following a log-out, you can log back in by selecting the Login option from the Welcome Screen and submitting your credentials in the login form.

+## Step 2: Navigating the app

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.